 Once you have all the documents ready, you must prepare and submit them to the Immigration Office corresponding to your usual residence.

-- Submit all the documents online.
-This is undoubtedly the most recommended option, as the process will go much faster and you will get your resolution in less time.
+This is undoubtedly great news, as the process will go much faster and you will get your resolution in less time.
 You can submit all the paperwork online using your digital certificate through the Mercurio platform.

 The exact resolution time will vary depending on the immigration office where you have initiated the procedure (those in big cities will be slower as they have much more applications to analyze).